pypa/cibuildwheel/docs/options.md

 !!! tab examples "pyproject.toml"

     ```toml
+    [tool.cibuildwheel]
     # Set some compiler flags
-    [tool.cibuildwheel]
+    environment = "CFLAGS='-g -Wall' CXXFLAGS='-Wall'"

+    # Set some compiler flags using a TOML table
     environment = { CFLAGS="-g -Wall", CXXFLAGS="-Wall" }

     # Append a directory to the PATH variable (this is expanded in the build environment)
-    [tool.cibuildwheel]
     environment = { PATH="$PATH:/usr/local/bin" }

     # Set BUILD_TIME to the output of the `date` command
-    [tool.cibuildwheel]
     environment = { BUILD_TIME="$(date)" }

     # Supply options to `pip` to affect how it downloads dependencies
-    [tool.cibuildwheel]
     environment = { PIP_EXTRA_INDEX_URL="https://pypi.myorg.com/simple" }

     # Set two flags on linux only
     [tool.cibuildwheel.linux]
     environment = { BUILD_TIME="$(date)", SAMPLE_TEXT="sample text" }

-    # Alternate form with out-of-line table
+    # Alternate form with out-of-line table for setting a few values
     [tool.cibuildwheel.linux.environment]
     BUILD_TIME = "$(date)"
     SAMPLE_TEXT = "sample text"
     ```

-    In configuration mode, you can use an inline [TOML][] table instead of a raw string as shown above.
+    In configuration mode, you can use a [TOML][] table instead of a raw string as shown above.

 !!! note
     cibuildwheel always defines the environment variable `CIBUILDWHEEL=1`.
 This can be useful for [building wheels with optional extensions](faq.md#building-packages-with-optional-c-extensions).